Amilina/Project-App/README.md

 # Use
 To use the german language learning app, clone the repo, enter the main directory, and run the following command in your shell:

-pip install -r requirements.txt
+pip3 install -r requirements.txt

 The following external libraries will be installed: click, colorama, pandas and emoji.

 After the installation, simply run the following command in your shell:

-python3 projectcli.py
+python3 App_Launcher.py